Lech Wałęsa: Solidarity movement

+U.S. President George H. W. Bush meets privately with Wałęsa, November 1989.

-While ostensibly only chairman of Solidarity, Wałęsa played a key role in practical politics.
-In August 1989, he persuaded leaders of parties formerly allied with the Communist party to form a non-Communist coalition government—the first non-Communist government in the Soviet Bloc.
-The parliament elected Tadeusz Mazowiecki as the first non-Communist Prime Minister of Poland in over forty years.
+While ostensibly only the chairman of Solidarity, Wałęsa played a key role in practical politics.
+In August 1989, he persuaded leaders of parties formerly allied with the Communist Party to form a non-Communist coalition government – the first non-Communist government in the Soviet Bloc.
+The parliament elected Tadeusz Mazowiecki as the first non-Communist Prime Minister of Poland in more than forty years.
 In November 1989, he delivered the speech "We the People" – taken from the preamble to the US Constitution.